NREL/WETOStack/docs/workshop.md

 The objective of this breakout session is to establish a mutual understanding of the group's perspective on the role and impact of WETO software within the broad context of wind energy.

-Topic suggestions:
+Topic suggestions - The purpose of WETO software is:
 - To create the tools to support our own research
 - To establish a mechanism to disseminate our research
+- To enable additional research in academia and industry
 - To provide the industry with tools to design wind energy systems
-- To full industry adoption

 <!-- Third option:
 - how might we engage with independent organizations to deal with these long term maintenance burdens